Home » Recipes » Method » Quick and Easy » Easy Honey Harissa Baked Camembert

 Wheel of camembert on a wooden board with oozy cheese spilling out, topped with pomegranate seeds and herbs.

-I’m levelling this version up with an addictive honey harissa sauce for an incredibly sweet and salty flavour-packed bite.
-Juicy, tart pomegranate seeds are piled on top at the end for a burst of fresh flavour (and gorgeous colour!), along with fragrant rosemary and thyme.
+I’m levelling this version up with a gorgeous honey harissa sauce for an incredibly sweet and salty flavor-packed bite.
+Juicy, tart pomegranate seeds are piled on top at the end for a burst of fresh flavor (and gorgeous color!), along with fragrant rosemary and thyme.

 Ingredients for baked camembert laid out on a grey marble background and labelled.